Kevin Andrews (politician): Legal practice

-While practising law he specialised in health law and bioethics and was involved with the St Vincent's Bioethics Centre, the Mercy Hospital for Women, the Peter MacCallum Cancer Centre and the Lincoln School of Health Sciences.
+While practising law Andrews specialised in health law and bioethics and was involved with the St Vincent's Bioethics Centre, the Mercy Hospital for Women, the Peter MacCallum Cancer Centre and the Lincoln School of Health Sciences.
 He was also a board member of Caritas Christi Hospice.
+In 1986, he represented the grandfather of a newborn infant with spina bifida in a case in the Supreme Court of Victoria, following allegations the Queen Victoria Hospital had attempted to withhold care.
+Judge Frank Vincent subsequently granted an order making the infant a ward of the court and mandating the hospital continue to provide treatyment, which was "believed to be the first time an Australian hospital has been forced to maintain the life of a person".

+Andrews was part of a group set up by Bob Santamaria to review family law act.

 Early political career

 Andrews was elected to the House of Representatives for the Liberal Party at the 1991 Menzies by-election in Victoria.
 Andrews has never lived in his electorate but in the neighbouring Jagajaga.
+He won Liberal preselection for Menzies against 25 other candidates.

 Andrews was a member of the Lyons Forum, a socially conservative Christian group within the Coalition that was disbanded in the mid-1990s.
 Andrews served as the Forum Secretary and is credited with suggesting the name for the group.

 Andrews was shadow minister for schools but was removed from the position when Alexander Downer replaced John Hewson as Liberal leader in May 1994.